 Senior citizens deserve respect, good care, and kind treatment.
 Unfortunately, they often find themselves at nursing homes that offer none of these things.
 Has your mother recently moved into a facility after developing dementia and developed bed sores?
 Has an aunt or older friend complained about difficult conditions?
 How can you clarify the problem, provide sensible support, and seek justice?
-Our Chicago nursing home abuse lawyer can help you.
-We have successfully represented clients abused and neglected at numerous facilities across Illinois.
+Our Chicago nursing home abuse & neglect attorneys can help you.
+We have successfully represented clients abused and neglected at numerous skilled nursing facilities across Illinois.

-Our Nursing Home Abuse Lawyers Hold Facilities Accountable For Neglect and Injury
+Our Chicago Nursing Home Abuse Lawyers Hold Facilities Accountable For Neglect and Injury

 When the rights of a patient are compromised or when a facility provides inferior care and a patient is injured, it’s time to hire an attorney experienced in nursing home abuse and neglect.
 Illinois residents may pursue a case for civil damages to recover financial compensation for personal injury or death.
 Illinois recognizes the following types of damages in nursing home cases: past and future medical expenses; disfigurement; disability; pain and suffering; and wrongful death.

 By holding nursing homes accountable for their conduct, our law firm hopes to improve the care that all patients receive and recover the maximum compensation for our clients.
 Nursing home operators must stop abusive and negligent care.
 It will not be tolerated.
 Our nursing home abuse attorneys have experience prosecuting complex cases against nursing facilities across the state.

 We will explain the typical injuries and their signs and symptoms.
 We’ll discuss what you can do to advocate for nursing home victims and report wrongdoing.
 You can be in control of your next steps.